shleekr/shleekr.github.io/_posts/2016-06-30-introducing-rouzeta.md

 I implemented the analyzer by using the open source finite state compiler <em>foma</em> toolkit, and built the weighted finite state-based Korean part-of-speech tagger by composing
 <em>Rouzeta FST</em> and <em>unigram WFST (weighted FST)</em>.
-The Korean morpheme alteration rules were written from the scratch and the entries in the <em>Rouzeta</em> dictionary were extracted from <em>Sejong Corpus</em>.
+The Korean morpheme alteration rules were written from scratch and the entries in the <em>Rouzeta</em> dictionary were extracted from <em>Sejong Corpus</em>.
 <em>Rouzeta</em> is an open source program and I hope this analyzer could help
 researchers study finite state-based Korean morphology.